-Engagement, Partnership and Collaboration
+7: Engagement, Partnership and Collaboration

 Recognising the crucial importance of working together across every level of the energy system, the foundation of our Strategy's success will be built on engagement, partnership and collaboration.
+This underpinning pillar recognises that engagement doesn't just stop with the publication of our final Strategy, it is crucial to successful delivery each and every day.

-Our commitment is to build deep, constructive, and transparent working relationships with our partners, understanding their goals and working collaboratively to achieve our collective ambitions.
+Our commitment is to build deep, constructive, and transparent working relationships with our partners, understanding their goals and working collaboratively to achieve them.